-In addition to the application requirements of the particular program they are applying to, international students must also submit the following as part of their application process:
+In addition to the application requirements of the particular program they are applying to, international students (F-1 visa students) must also submit the following as part of their application process:

-- Financial Support Documents - Affidavit of Financial Support self-support and/or sponsor - Bank information for each financial support person, verifying available funds to cover first year expenses can include one of the following: - Bank Statement showing name of account holder, date of issue (must be within 3 months of application), and amount of funds available in the account - Letter from Bank on bank letterhead signed by a bank employee displaying name of account holder, date of issue (within 3 months of application), and amount of funds available in the account - Copy of Passport (for applicant and each dependent) - Copy of Visa for applicant and each dependent (if a visa student is already in the US) - Copy of latest I-94 for applicant and each dependent (if a visa student is already in the US) - Copy of current I-20 for applicant and each dependent (if visa student is already in the US) - Copy of Dependents form - ❖ Test of English as a Foreign Language (for students studying in English whose first language is not English).
-If an International Student's language skills are not adequate, the student maybe required to successfully complete an English Language Learner course (ELL) or some similar training.
+- Financial Support Documents - Affidavit of Financial Support self-support and/or sponsor - Bank information for each financial support person, verifying available funds to cover first year expenses can include one of the following: - Bank Statement showing name of account holder, date of issue (must be within 3 months of application), and amount of funds available in the account - Letter from Bank on bank letterhead signed by a bank employee displaying name of account holder, date of issue (within 3 months of application), and amount of funds available in the account - Copy of Passport (for applicant and each dependent) - Copy of Visa for applicant and each dependent (if a visa student is already in the US) - Copy of latest I-94 for applicant and each dependent (if a visa student is already in the US) - Copy of current I-20 for applicant and each dependent (if visa student is already in the US) - Copy of Dependents form - Test of English as a Foreign Language (for students studying in English whose first language is not English).
+If an International Student's language skills are not adequate, the student maybe required to successfully complete an English Language Learner course (ELL) or some similar training at another institution.
+(The seminary does not have English language learning programs.)

 If admitted to the seminary, International students arriving on an F-1 visa are expected to be familiar with all regulations related to their visa status.
 F-1 students are allowed to work no more than 20 hours per week on campus.
 It is expected that support to pay for school and living expenses must come from personal funds or sponsors.
 Please note: the seminary does not have full tuition scholarships or campus housing for international students.
 Housing, transportation, and medical insurance will need to be arranged prior to coming to the United States.
-Central will only issue an I-20 form when an international student has been admitted, met all financial conditions, and made all arrangements.